KDE/digikam-doc/slideshow_tools/presentation_tool.rst

 The **Use OpenGL Transitions** checkbox enables very smooth image transitions using the OpenGL display mode.
 Be sure you have OpenGL enabled on your graphics card, since otherwise the slideshow will be very slow.

-The **Print Filename** checkbox enables displaying the image filename in the lower left corner.
+The **Print filename** checkbox enables displaying the item filename in the lower left corner.
+The **Print captions** do the description string of the item. **Progress Indicator** display the pending item to slide with the tool.

+The **Use background color for images** button allow to customize the color used as background while displaying ìtems.
+This can be useful for the images using transparency.

 The **Loop** checkbox will enable running the whole show in an endless loop (until manually stopped with :kbd:`Esc`).